capactio/capact/docs/tutorial/content-creation/README.md

 > You can read more about the populator, how to compile and use it, in this [README](../../../cmd/populator/README.md).

-To populate the data, you will need to first setup port-forwarding to the Neo4j database service:
+To populate the data, you will need to first set up port-forwarding to the Neo4j database service:
 ```
 kubectl port-forward -n neo4j svc/neo4j-neo4j 7474 7687
 ```